 Report the receipt of the special land use request to the Township Board at its next meeting.

 The Planning Commission must hold a public hearing on the requested special land use.
 After said hearing, the Planning Commission will make a recommendation to the Township Board on the requested special land use.
-The Planning Commission may recommend approval, approval with conditions or denial to the Township Board.
+The Planning Commission may recommend approval, approval with conditions, or denial to the Township Board.

 Notice of public hearings on any petition for amendment of this Ordinance must be made in accordance with Sec.
-15.15 of this Ordinance.
+15.13 of this Ordinance.

-The Township Board, upon receipt of the recommendation of the Planning Commission, shall approve, approve with conditions or deny the special land use.
-A statement of findings and conclusions relative to the decision specifying the basis of the decision and any conditions imposed must be made and recorded in the minutes of the Township Board meeting.
+The Township Board, upon receipt of the recommendation of the Planning Commission, shall approve, approve with conditions, or deny the special land use.
+A statement of findings and conclusions relative to the decision specifying the basis of the decision, and any conditions imposed must be made and recorded in the minutes of the Township Board meeting.

+If conditions are imposed, those conditions must be recorded in the record of the approval action (i.e., a report and detailed motion contained in the minutes of the meeting) and remain unchanged except upon the mutual consent of the Township Board and the landowner.
+The Township Clerk must maintain a record of the conditions which are changed.

+Section 14.03.
+SPECIAL LAND USE STANDARDS

 In addition to specific standards which may be applicable, the following set of standards shall serve as the basis for decisions involving special land uses:

 The proposed use shall:

-a. be compatible with adjacent uses of land;
+Be compatible with adjacent uses of land;

-b. be consistent with, and promote the intent and purpose of this ordinance;
+Be consistent with, and promote the intent and purpose of this ordinance;

-c. be compatible with the natural environments;
+Be compatible with the natural environments;

-d. be consistent with the capacities of public services and facilities affected by the proposed use; and,
+Be consistent with the capacities of public services and facilities affected by the proposed use; and,

-e. protect the public health, safety and welfare.
+Protect the public health, safety, and welfare.